anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 Before connecting your printer to Aura.Connect make sure it's connected to the internet.
 For more information see [Wi-Fi Connection](https://support.anisoprint.com/composer/manual/#wi-fi-connection)
 :::

 One of the things Aura.Connect does, is it helps you to remotely operate and monitor printers owned by your company.
-For that, Aura.Connect needs to be linked to your physcial printers. to connect a physical printer to Aura.Connect, follow the instructions below
+For that, Aura.Connect needs to be linked to your physcial printers.

+To connect a physical printer to Aura.Connect, follow the instructions below

 1. Navigate to the [Machines](/aura-connect/gui/#machines) screen by clicking on the **'Machines'** button in the [Sidebar](/aura-connect/gui/#sidebar)